hitchyjs/odem/doc/guides/defining-models.md

 * First there is the name of the desired model.

-  When [defining models via filesystem](./defining-models-filesystem.md) this name is derived from the file's basename without extension and it is converted from kebab-case to PascalCase there.
-Here you are responsible for applying any such derivation.
+  When defining models via filesystem this name is derived from the file's basename without extension and it is converted from kebab-case to PascalCase there.
+The resulting model's name is used to expose the model in context of Hitchy's runtime API there.

+  When defining in code you are responsible for applying any such derivations as desired.
+In this case the model's name isn't used in any sort of registry implicitly and thus might be ignored as well.

   ::: tip Reminder
   The definition in second argument might contain property [`name`](./defining-models-filesystem.md#naming-models) to define a different name.
 This information is always used in favour of the name provided in first argument here.